IRNAS/newharvest-incubator-perfusion/README.md

 Open-source licensing means the hardware, firmware, software and documentation may be used without paying a royalty, and knowing one will be able to use their version forever.
 One is also free to make changes, but if one shares these changes, they have to do so under the same conditions they are using themselves.

 IRNAS template for a GitHub repository.
 It comes with a [basic group](https://github.com/IRNAS/irnas-workflows-software/tree/dev/workflow-templates/basic) of CI workflows for release automation.

+### Cloning
+This repository contains submodules.
+To include them when cloning the repository the following command should be used: `git clone --recurse-submodules https://github.com/IRNAS/newharvest-incubator-perfusion.git`